E-commerce in Southeast Asia: Growth of Domestic e-commerce

 With bankruptcies of many dominant international companies at the beginning of 2000 Southeast Asian companies were able to take over the Internet: Blogs, reviewssocial networks and others started flourishing.

 It was not until the end of 2011, however, that e-commerce really re-established itself in Southeast Asia.
 Foreign companies no longer just ship there but actually offer products and services focused on and responsive to regional needs, from local offices to warehouses.

-Photobook Malaysia started in 2005 with a seed fund of RM1.4 Million, offering a service where people can print their digital photos and turn them into photo books, which later turned into a multinational company.
+Photobook Malaysia started in 2005 with a seed fund of RM1.4 Million, offering a service where people can print their digital photos and turn them into photo books, and later turned into a multinational company.

 Rocket Internet was the first company to enter the online shopping market at a large scale in the region, through Singapore, with its fashion venture Zalora.
 Following that success, Rocket Internet launched Lazada Malaysia, an Amazon.com equivalent offering a range of products from electronics, recreation, home appliances, books, video games, health and beauty products, toys, baby products, and fashion items such as bags.

 The draw was cutting shipping time needed for favorite foreign goods from up to a month to just a few days.
 They did this by offering Southeast Asians the opportunity to get the same products that they used to purchase through foreign companies along with local products from an online company just around the corner.

-Zalora and Lazada Malaysia rapidly spread out to neighbor countries and are now among the top most visited and most efficient websites in Southeast Asia.
-That is why international investors such as JP Morgan, Kinnevik and Summit Partners invested millions of dollars in Lazada, seeing the huge potential in the Southeast Asian market.
+Zalora and Lazada Malaysia rapidly spread out to neighbor countries and are now among the top most visited and most efficient websites in Southeast Asia, leading to international investors, seeing the potential in the Southeast Asian market, investing heavily in Lazada.

 In Thailand, WeLoveShopping was established in 2004 as a C2C online marketplace by Ascend Group, a spin-off of True Corporation and a subsidiary of C.P.
 Group.
 The site has recently changed its business model from earning revenue from rentals of online stores to earning commissions from transaction fees ranging from 2.9 to 13%.
 Payments for products will be placed in Escrow with cooperation with TrueMoney, and only when the product is delivered to the buyer satisfactorily will the seller get paid.
 Ascend Group also went on to set up iTrueMart in 2013 as a B2C e-commerce platform.
 In 2015, iTrueMart turned to Amazon Web Services (AWS) to run its e-commerce website and launched in the Philippines.